suave-ucsd/SuAVE-Documentation/Update_DZGen.md

 ---
-title: Updating Images in DZGen
+title: Updating Images from DZGen in SuAVE Visualization
 parent: Main Workflows
 nav_order: 13
 ---

-# Updating Images in DZGen
+# Updating Images from DZGen in SuAVE Visualization

 If you want to replace an image you added to the DZGen file, follow these steps: